mohammadaliawan/ls-prep/other_stuff/revision_methodoly_ls_prep.md

 - Make Flash Cards- DONE
 - Solve Exercises at the end of the chapter- DONE
 - Solve Ruby Basics for Conditionals
-- Solve Ruby Basics for Loops 1 and Loops 2
+- Solve Ruby Basics for Loops 1 and Loops 2- DONE

 ### Revise Methods, Flow Control and Loop & Iterators